 The D’s biggest strength is energy.
 Few downtown hotels commit as fully to a party atmosphere, especially inside the casino.
 Live music, DJs, and high-volume gaming areas create constant momentum, particularly in the evenings.

 Location is another advantage.
-Sitting directly on Fremont Street, The D places guests steps from the Fremont Street Experience, bars, and late-night dining.
+Sitting directly on Fremont Street, The D places guests steps from bars, live music, casinos, and late-night dining.
 For travelers who want activity outside their door, the convenience is hard to beat.

-The casino floor also feels more modern than many downtown competitors.
-Lighting, layout, and overall maintenance are a step up from older Fremont properties, especially for guests who prioritize gaming over relaxation.
+The casino floor feels more modern and better maintained than many older Fremont properties, with brighter lighting, a more energetic layout, and a stronger social feel for guests who prioritize gaming over relaxation.

 Where The D Las Vegas Falls Short